Last updated on: May 2019

 With that said, let us walk you through the different types of hosting out there, helping you figure exactly what you need so that there’s no room for any confusion.

 The shared hosting solution hardly needs an introduction.
 Even most people new to the online way of doing business know about it.
+But don't worry, that's why we have this SiteGround review.

 That’s for a good reason, though.
 It’s the most affordable way for a small business to go online, and also doesn’t involve any technical hassles that are usually associated with some of the other more advanced types of hosting.